Timing is everything, especially when it comes to retirement.

 - Final compensation is an average of your highest monthly pay rate.

-We use the three factors above to calculate your retirement benefit.
+We use these three factors to calculate your retirement benefit.
 When you retire, we multiply your years of service credit by your benefit factor, then multiply that by your final compensation, which gives your unmodified allowance.
 The unmodified allowance is the pension you earn over your career and is the highest amount you can receive when you retire.

 Your benefit factor is the percentage of pay you’re entitled to for each year of service credit based on your age at retirement.
 It’s based on the retirement formula contracted by your employer.